brunolazaro/wallst-discord-bot/README.md

 # WallSt Discord Bot
 My first Discord bot, written in Python!
-This bot has multiple functions that might help students that are having online classes in Discord.
+This bot has multiple useful functions for people who enjoy finance and use Discord!

 Requirements